SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ### 2.1.1 Listener

-A listener or a virtual server is a Socket, an interface or an ip address with a port definition to accept traffic.
+A listener or virtual server can be a socket, an interface or a ip address with a port definition.
+That is able to accept traffic.

 ### 2.1.2 Backend

 A backend or a pool is a collective of member servers.
-The listener represents the client-side and the backend the server side.
+The listener represents the client-side and the backend of the server-side.

 ### 2.1.3 Member server

-A member server or real server is by definition an ip and a port, which represents a real, virtual instance or container.
-It could be a local socket too.
+A member server or real server is a ip and a port, that represents a real, virtual instance or a container.It could also be a local unix-socket.

 ### 2.1.4 Monitor

-A monitor in loadbalancers scope means this a healtscheck which is proof the service of the responsibility of each member server.
+A monitor in the load balancer context means having a health check that checks the service for availability of each member server.

 ### 2.2  Types of Loadbalancing

 ### 2.2.1  DNS Based Loadbalancing

-DNS Based Loadbalancing means to resolve a DNS name to more than to one A or AAAA Record.
-The client will likely cache this entry. if is answer is fault, it will to next.
+DNS-based load balancing means, have a DNS A Record more than with one entry.

+The DNS client cache will keep the first entry and the client will try to reach the first destination.
+If the answer is incorrect, the client should try to reach the next entry.

 ```console
 www.example.org       A         1.2.3.4